tiagoapolo/marvel-heroes/README.md

 Inside this project lies a web application that queries Marvel's API to search for your favorite hero.

-The project was createad without a specific CSS framework with built-in components, only using Reacts Styling, SCSS and Flexbox
+- The project was createad without a specific CSS framework with built-in components, only using Reacts Styling, SCSS and Flexbox

+- It uses Axios for HTTP requests and implements duplicate requests cancelation in the `utils.js` file

 ##  To run this application: